 Self-management is important for improving health outcomes among primary care patients with chronic disease.
 Anxiety, depressive and stress disorders are common and interfere with self-regulation, which is required for disease self-management.

 This study reports an 8-week dose of mindfulness training enhances self-regulation and is more effective than a low-dose mindfulness comparator in facilitating chronic disease self-management behavior change among primary care patients.
-Data from several phases of the MINDFUL-PC study will be presented and findings from pilot neuroimaging studies related to mindfulness and self-compassion will also be described to help elucidate these self-regulation mechanisms.
+Data from several phases of the MINDFUL-PC study was presented and findings from pilot neuroimaging studies related to mindfulness and self-compassion was also described to help elucidate these self-regulation mechanisms.

 The Center for Mindfulness and Compassion received more than 2,000 EHR referrals for over the past 3 years and has developed an additional Mindful Mental Health Service to address the demand and ensure access and inclusion.